danny-baker/dash-heroku/README.md

 `git push heroku main`

 You should begin to see a bunch of console output in the terminal as Heroku deploys your app.
 Note it takes about 3 minutes.
 It should work fine on this repo, but as you add your own code in, be ready to watch for errors.
+Tip: as soon as the build finishes, bring up the live log tail with `heroku logs --tail`.
+This will show you the processes happening immediately after the build: Gunicorn web process trying to bring up your app.
 <br><br>

 ## 8. View your running public app in a browser!